Ross46/Follina/README.md

-# Just a quick updaet of my work
+# Just a quick update of my work

 ## Nothing is perfect, but some updates to others who may find it usefull
 ---